Xilinx/HPCG_FPGA/README.md

 ## FPGA Implementation ##

-The FPGA implementation of HPCG has been developed keeping the same calculations as the vanilla version of HPCG implementing specific optimizations for multiple FPGA execution.
+The FPGA implementation of HPCG has been developed keeping the same calculations as the original software version of HPCG implementing specific optimizations for multiple FPGA execution.
 All the source code of the optimized version of HPCG is located in the `src-fpga` directory.
 All the code has been optimized for the Alveo U280 FPGA, and can be run using 1 or multiple boards.
+The

 ## Results ##